chezzycheddars/yixuan-sun-portfolio/zen-survey/README.md

 ### Zen Survey

 This is one of the more recent projects I have created.
-This project demonstrates my work and understanding of Modern CSS Frameworks.
+This project demonstrates my work and understanding of Modern CSS Frameworks through the creation of a basic survey.